pamolchanov/starter-hugo-academic/content/publication/deepinversion/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Hongxu Yin
+  - H. Yin
-  - Pavlo Molchanov
+  - P. Molchanov
-  - Jose M. Alvarez
+  - J. M. Alvarez
-  - Zhizhong Li
+  - Z. Li
-  - Arun Mallya
+  - A. Mallya
-  - Derek Hoiem
+  - D. Hoiem
-  - Niraj K. Jha
+  - N..Jha
-  - Jan Kautz
+  - J. Kautz

 # Author notes (optional)
 author_notes: